zooniverse/edu-api-front-end/README.md

-# Education API Front End (Zooniverse Classroom)
+# Zooniverse Classrooms

-The Education API Front End (also known as the Zooniverse Classrooms, for reasons that will become obvious) is the [Zooniverse's](https://www.zooniverse.org/) web portal for educational tools, designed for Teachers and Students who want to learn more about science using real world people-powered research projects.
+Zooniverse Classrooms (formerly Education API Front End, or edu-api-front-end) is the [Zooniverse's](https://www.zooniverse.org/) web portal for educational tools, designed for Teachers and Students who want to learn more about science using real world people-powered research projects.

 The website is available at [https://classroom.zooniverse.org/](https://classroom.zooniverse.org/)